AvantMaker/ESP32_AI_Connect/README.md

 }
 ```

-## Tool Calls Support
+## Tool Calls (Tool Calling) Support
-Tool calls (function calling) enable the AI model to request specific actions from your ESP32 application.
+Tool calls (a.k.a. talling calling) enable the AI model to request specific actions from your ESP32 application.
 This feature allows:

 - Two-way interaction : AI can request data or actions from your device
 - Structured data exchange : Receive properly formatted JSON for easy parsing